Elvira1986/JS-sport/README.md

 ### 3. Create a featured image section

 - [ ] Add functionality
-  - If there are no images on the page yet, nothing should be displayed.
+  - If there are no images on the page yet, nothing should be displayed
   - Clicking on any images should show/replace the featured image with other images.
 - [ ] Add styling.
   - The featured image should be on the left, and the title and description should be on the right.